ScottJWalter/tasker-youtube-pushover/README.md

 ## Background

 I have an old Nexus 6 phone in the lab, and wanted to put it to use, even trivially.
 It occured to me that it would make a great small TV screen (since I tend to listen more than watch videos when I'm working).
-And, initially, it was quick to get up and running.
+And, initially, it was quick to get up and get running, and I was back to work while [The Red Green Show][50] played in the background (don't judge).
+All was right with the world.

 But, after time, it got tiresome having to reach across the desk to tap the screen.
 There had to be a better way.
 Figuring "It's Android.
 It can run Tasker.
 Tasker can control Youtube.
-There's _got_ to be something already existing to handle this!"

-Well ... not that I could find.
-Seems most people are interested in turning their old phones into remote controls _for_ TVs (and such) or home-brew Chromecast TV sticks.
+There's _got_ to be something already existing to handle this!", I consulted the Google ... and couldn't find much.
+Seems most people are interested in turning their old phones into devices that controlled TVs or cast video _to_ them.
 I couldn't find anything about doing it the other way around (playing video _on_ the phone while controlling it _from_ my workstation).

 Time for some creative thinking: